 Long Distance Motorcycle Riding Gear

 You know where you’re going, and you know how you’re going to get there.
 Awesome!
 Now is the time for your packing list.
-To stay safe on the road, we highly recommend you pick protective riding gear.
+To stay safe on the road while motorcycle touring, we highly recommend you pick protective riding gear.
 Decent quality, sturdy motorcycle boots, motorcycle pants and jacket, a good helmet, and a pair of gloves are a must.
-However, if you’re planning to be on the road for longer than a month, you should also think about varying altitude and weather.
+However, if you’re planning to be on the road for longer than a month, you should also think about varying altitudes and weather.
 Pack some thermals and some riding gear, and if your boots aren’t waterproof, get yourself a pair of Goretex socks.
 If you know you’ll be heading somewhere cold or if there’s a high-altitude mountain range between you and your destination, you might want to get a heated jacket.

 When it comes to packing for a long motorcycle trip, don’t overdo it.
 Pack the bare essentials, your camping, and cooking gear if you’re planning to rough it along the way, and try to minimize your electronics as much as you can.
 Do, however, pack a cable lock and a motorcycle cover.
 You won’t always have secure parking for your bike, so the ability to lock it up will come in handy as you travel.